 The Sanitation Economy Research Hub

-Comprehensive research on India's $62 billion sanitation market with fully cited sources from WHO, World Bank, Gates Foundation, UNDP, and leading research institutions.
+Comprehensive research on India's $62 billion sanitation market with fully cited sources from WHO, World Bank, international sanitation initiatives, UNDP, and leading research institutions.

 The Sanitation Economy Framework